-You might also find that your baby is breastfeeding more or drinking more formula.
+You might also find that your baby is drinking breast milk more or drinking more formula.
 This is a great way to ensure your baby stays hydrated while traveling.

 As for creating travel baby food, here are some of our favorite foods to feed baby while traveling:

-- Easy to mash foods that don’t require cooking like bananas, mangoes, avocado, berries.
+- Without question, some of our favorite baby travel food are easy to mash foods that don’t require cooking like bananas, mangoes, avocado, berries.

-- If you have access to a kitchen, you can cook soft vegetables (peas, carrots, sweet potatoes).
+- Renting an Airbnb with a baby is a great way to get access to a kitchen.
+If you have access to a kitchen, you can cook soft vegetables (peas, carrots, sweet potatoes).

-- If your baby is eating dairy, Greek yogurt is also another easy option for baby food while traveling.
+- If your baby is eating dairy, Greek yogurt is also another easy, nutritious and filling option for baby food while traveling.